marklogic/kafka-marklogic-connector/README.md

 1. Copy the jar to the <kafkaHome>/libs on the remote server.
 1. Copy the two properties (config/marklogic-connect-distributed.properties config/marklogic-sink.properties) to <kafkaHome>/config on the remote server.

-See https://kafka.apache.org/quickstart for instructions on starting up Zookeeper and Kafka.
+See https://kafka.apache.org/quickstart for instructions on starting up Zookeeper and Kafka, which as of August 2022 will instruct you to run the following commands (in separate terminal windows, both from the Kafka home directory):

+    bin/zookeeper-server-start.sh config/zookeeper.properties

+and:

+    bin/kafka-server-start.sh config/server.properties

 To start the Kafka connector in standalone mode (from the Kafka home directory):